 Q) Can my child walk to/from school alone?

 A) No, children must be accompanied by an adult.
-If you wish an older child to walk to school alone we must receive a permission letter from the parent with parental responsibility (Y5 and Y6 only).
+If you wish an older child to walk to/from school alone we must receive a permission letter from the parent with parental responsibility (Y5 and Y6 only).

 Q) What should I put in my child’s packed lunch?

 A) We encourage healthy eating and expect parents to choose healthily when creating a packed lunch.

 A sandwich (no peanut butter or any spread containing nuts)

 A packet of crisps, baked ones are preferred e.g. Baked crisps, cheddars.

 A wafer biscuit e.g. twix, kitkat, blue ribband.

 Yoghurt and a piece of fruit.